Table of Contents

 This is because your local traffic going outbound will not have a source country listed.
 You will want to create another Firewall rule appearing above the rule that blocks all non-US-based traffic to allow your LAN traffic to still work as expected.

 4. How do I allow a specific WANIP address from a foreign country to pass while blocking all other traffic from that foreign country?

-You first create a Firewall rule to block traffic coming from a specific country using the client country is condition.
-Then create an allow Firewall rule and use the source ip address condition and enter the ip from the country you just blocked with your previous firewall rule.
-Lastly make sure your allow rule appears above your country block rule as these rules are evaluated in top down order.
+You first create a Firewall rule to block traffic coming from a specific country using the "Client Country is" condition.
+Then create an allow Firewall rule using the "Source Address" condition and enter the IP from the country you just blocked with your previous firewall rule.
+Lastly make sure your allow rule appears above your country block rule as these rules are evaluated in top-down order.

 5. How do I create rules to block traffic coming from certain countries or going to certain countries?

 Please see the article found here - How To Block Traffic Coming From Or Going To Foreign Countries